-SIGN-1 Sign Language Studies I 4.0 units
+SIGN-1 Sign Language Studies I

 Transferable to CSU/UC-Unit Limit Introduction to the visual-gestural process of sign language.
 This course provides instructional activities for people who wish to become competent in communicating with deaf people.
 Emphasis on non-verbal communication.
 (L)